The pain of change and why it’s worth it

 - Unwillingness to be “controlled”

-Our experience shows that when the Team Leader is fully behind Eazy Contracting and the successful implementation in the business and is willing to guide and support team members through the process, then the journey is almost painless.
+Our experience shows that when the Team Leader is fully behind Eazy Costing and the successful implementation in the business and is willing to guide and support team members through the process, then the journey is almost painless.

 I’m reminded of a phrase that I was asked at the start of a personal growth weekend that I attended years ago, it went something along the lines of “are you willing to do whatever it takes to get what you have come for?”.
 I’m glad that I did do whatever it took as my life changed and grew from that experience.
-It is exactly the same with Eazy Contracting.
+It is exactly the same with Eazy Costing.

-When the business is willing to do whatever it takes to implement Eazy Contracting they are rewarded with a business that operates seamlessly, from a Business Process perspective, and the follow-on is that the business naturally thrives.
+When the business is willing to do whatever it takes to implement Eazy Costing they are rewarded with a business that operates seamlessly, from a Business Process perspective, and the follow-on is that the business naturally thrives.

 Gayo L Primic